 College Application Process

-- Send your applications and any application fees to the four-year schools or file online well within the deadline.
+- Send your applications and any application fees to the four-year schools (or file online) well within the deadline.

 - Remember: if you are applying for spring admission, apply in October.
 If you are applying for Fall Admission, complete the application during January semester break.

 - Send your high school transcript.
-If you are transferring without an associate’s degree, you may need to send an official high school transcript, and for some colleges, SAT scores.
+If you are transferring without an associate degree, you may need to send an official high school transcript, and for some colleges, SAT scores.
 Read the college application to see exactly which transcripts and scores are required.

 - Send a final transcript.
 Once you have been accepted and chosen a college to attend and after you have received your final grades, send a final transcript to that college.
+Bristol transcripts can be requested at no charge on our website.

 MassTransfer Application Process